nadjaob/weather-app/README.md

-# Is it sweater weather?
+# Can I wear short pants today?

-## A simple react application that displays whether or not it is time to wear a sweater.
+## A simple react application that displays whether or not it is time to wear long or short pants.

 ## Update the Proxy Server